aces/Loris-MRI/docs/scripts_md/DTIPrep_pipeline.md

 ### getOutputDirectories($outdir, $subjID, $visit, $DTIPrepProtocol, ...)

-Determine pipeline's output directory, based on the root `$outdir`, DTIPrep protocol, candID and visit label: (outdir/ProtocolName/CandID/VisitLabel).
+Determine pipeline's output directory based on the root `$outdir`, DTIPrep protocol name, candidate ID `CandID` and visit label:
+`outdir/ProtocolName/CandID/VisitLabel`

-  - If $runDTIPrep is defined, the function will create the output folders.
+\- If $runDTIPrep is set, the function will create the output folders

-  - If $runDTIPrep is not defined, will check that the directory exists.
+\- If $runDTIPrep is not set, will check that the directory exists

 INPUT:
   - $outdir         : root directory for DTIPrep outputs (in `/data/project/data/pipelines/DTIPrep/DTIPrep_version`)
   - $subjID         : candidate ID of the DTI dataset to be processed
   - $visit          : visit label of the DTI dataset to be processed
-  - $DTIPrepProtocol: XML file with the DTIPrep protocol to be used for analyses
+  - $DTIPrepProtocol: XML file with the DTIPrep protocol to use
   - $runDTIPrep     : boolean, if OutputFolders should be created in the filesystem (before processing data through DTIPrep) if they don't exist

 RETURNS: directory where processed files for the candidate, visit label and DTIPrep protocol will be stored.